Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering

 \item \textbf{Best-of-N:} Given the extracted important aspects \( I_u \) for the user $u$ and the input \( x_u \), the LLM \( \pi \) selects the best response from the set of responses resulted from multi-directional thinking \( R_{\text{PoT}} \), using the prompt shown in Figure~\ref{fig:best-of-N-prompt} in Appendix~\ref{app:imp-details-response-agg}.

-\item \textbf{Mixture-of-N:} Given the extracted important aspects \( I_u \) for the user \( u \) and the input \( x_u \), the LLM \( \pi \) combines different aspects of the generated responses from the set of multi-directional thinking outputs \( R_{\text{PoT}} \).
+\item \textbf{Mixture-of-N:} Given the extracted aspects \( I_u \) for the user \( u \) and the input \( x_u \), the LLM \( \pi \) combines different aspects of the generated responses from the set of multi-directional thinking outputs \( R_{\text{PoT}} \).
 The final response is denoted as \( \hat{y}_{x_u} = \pi(x_u, R_{\text{PoT}}, I_u) \), using the prompt shown in Figure~\ref{fig:mixture-of-N-prompt} in Appendix~\ref{app:imp-details-response-agg}.
-This mimics how humans solve problems by exploring multiple solutions and synthesizing a new solution that incorporates the strengths of each solution.
-This is particularly beneficial for open-ended text generation, where there is no definitive right or wrong response.
-By aggregating the strengths of all responses, it generates a response that aligns with user preferences, ensuring a more personalized output.
-In {\rmdpwithsearchshort}, we use this approach as the primary response aggregation method.
+This mimics how humans solve problems by exploring multiple solutions and synthesizing a new solution that incorporates the strengths of them.
+This is beneficial for open-ended text generation, where there is no definitive right or wrong response.
+By aggregating the strengths of all responses, it generates a response that aligns with user preferences, ensuring a more personalized output. {\rmdpwithsearchshort} uses this approach as the primary response aggregation method.

 \end{itemize}